matsola/biofertilizer-report/casestudy.md

 The participants has had a good experience using the biofertilizer overall.
 It's easy to prepare and apply.

 One factor that could question the validity of the case study is that the producers had a pretty good idea about which substances were the biofertilizer and the control.
-However, _Timmervikens skafferi_ and _Vävra Köksträdgård_ took measures to minimize the risk of compromising the case study.
+However, all producers took measures to minimize the risk of compromising the case study.

 _Branseröd Gård_ and _Timmervikens skafferi_ measured yield and they recorded experiment bed and control bed (the other two did not compare/could not measure yield).